 Netherlands Public Holidays June 2020 – 1 Jun (Whit Monday).

-Open Garden Days – Some 30 private gardens in Amsterdam open their doors to the public – expected over a weekend in mid-June 2020.
+Open Garden Days – Some 30 private gardens in Amsterdam open their doors to the public – running over the weekend 12-14 Jun 2020.
 A pass to all participating gardens can be bought at the Van Loon Museum.

 IATA AGM – KLM Royal Dutch Airlines hosts the 76th annual general meeting of the International Air Transport Association (IATA) and World Air Transport Summit in Amsterdam on 22-23 Jun 2020.